Hudson Fysh: Qantas first fleet and flight

 In August 1920, Fysh and McGinness ordered their first aircraft for the company from Mascot Aerodrome, the first airport in Australia – two Avro 504K with Sunbeam Dyak engines, bought at £A1,425 each.
 The purchase for the 504K was dated 19 August 1920, and under the name of The Western Queensland Auto Aero Service Limited.
 The Avro was one of the original, of six, military aircraft built in Australia by AA & E Co.
 Ltd. upon the orders of the Commonwealth Government for the Royal Australian Air Force (RAAF).
 AA & E later went into liquidation after falling to their cheaper British competitors.

 However a delay in the engines caused anxiety in the pilots, with their financial circumstance lingering.
-A decision was soon put up to order a third aircraft, with the company considering both the Avro 547 triplane and the "Westland Limousine Machine".
+A decision was soon put up to order a third aircraft, with the company considering both the Avro 547 triplane and the Westland Limousine.
 After initial misgiving by McMaster, Fysh and McGinness finally settled for the Avro triplane.
 The Avro 547 was bought for £A2,798, and was considered a revolution in airplane technology, able to hold 4 passengers in an enclosed cabin.
 The Avro had also won a £A10,000 competition sponsored by the Daily Mail for the "best commercial aircraft".
 Due to their financial circumstances however, the order for one of the Avro 504K was cancelled.

 After being informed that the Dyak engine was ready by the owner of the Aerodrome, Nigel Love, on 23 November 1920; they were told that the Avro 504K would be ready by December.
 However the aircraft was delayed until 25 January 1923, upon which McGinness send a wire message to McMaster stating that all tests have been complete with satisfactory results.
 Fysh, who was also in Mascot, was left redundant due to the cancellation of the second Avro 504K, until Charles Knight, a Longreach stock and station agent, requested him to fly a RAF B.E.2e back to Longreach.
 Despite only having thirty minutes of practice on the BE2e during his pilot licence training, Fysh agreed to fly it, with Baird as his passenger.
 Fysh later stated that "when I took the aeroplane over, the problem of my own temporary redundancy was solved".